sipgate/ansible-juniper-cookbook/README.md

 ## Local Prerequisites

 The content of this repository has been tested against Ansible 2.9 and 2.10.
 You need `ncclient` (the netconf client package) for the Juniper modules to work.
-To make your live easier, use Python 3 and a virtual environment for your Ansible setup:
+To make your life easier, use Python 3 and a virtual environment for your Ansible setup:
 ```shell
 apt install python3-virtualenv